ipratheep/Ruby/README.md

 # Ruby skills

 * She can track the given mobile number and show which internet service provider it belongs.
-* She can tell where the picture is captured.
+* She can locate exact location where the picture is captured.
 * She can play music.
 * She can crack jokes.